kawax/laravel-bluesky/docs/basic-client.md

 $timeline = Bluesky::withToken($session)->timeline()->json();
 ```

-The following document uses App password as an example, but it is almost the same for OAuth.

 ## Response

 The API results are returned as an `Illuminate\Http\Client\Response` object, so you can use it freely just like you would with normal Laravel.